coursetable/coursetable/docs/containers.md

 Note that we have two databases: a MySQL database managed by API, which stores user data, and a Postgres database managed by Ferry, which stores course data.
 The latter is exposed as a GraphQL API by the Hasura engine.
 Therefore, you need to be connected to the Internet to even start CourseTable locally, because the GraphQL engine used in dev still communicates with the remote Postgres database.

 In `coursetable/api`, we only manage the `express` and `graphql-engine` containers.
-We do provide development versions of the `mysql` and `phpmyadmin` containers, which should mirror the setup used in prod, but the actual prod configuration is located at [`coursetable/infra/mysql`](https://github.com/coursetable/infra/blob/main/mysql/docker-compose.yml).
+We do provide development versions of the `mysql` and `phpmyadmin` containers, which should mirror the setup and table schema used in prod, but the actual prod configuration is located at [`coursetable/infra/mysql`](https://github.com/coursetable/infra/blob/main/mysql/docker-compose.yml).

 Here's the data flow for course data: